EricGebhart/Simple_Process_REPL/README.md

-The idea of **-from** and **-to** changed things too, those are essentially all that is needed within a module for it to get the stuff to and from other module's, application state, or where ever you are putting your stuff.
+The idea of **-from** and **-to** changed things too, those are essentially all that is needed within a module for it to get the stuff to and from other module's, yaml datastore, or where ever you are putting your stuff.

 But that led to **-with** variants, so now, we give a path full of stuff to a function and it goes and gets what it wants _with_ what you have there.